danujamark/danujamark/README.md

 I am a positive-thinking person who possesses two sides of power.
 On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
 And on the other, due to my personality, I love to communicate with people and solve problems.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.
+I got my Master's Degree from Sri Lanka Institute of Information Technology.
+My research centered on machine learning, specifically in image analysis for geographical identification.
+I developed models to accurately identify locations depicted in pictures.

 Now, I wish to exploit my research and analytical skills in software testing.
 Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
 It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1pKx_fTkzoZqSpZnFgstoISTnhMsMTSrC/view?usp=sharing).

 ## Skills